moliver28/research-handbook/content/handbook/people-group/organizational-design.md

 The purpose of this playbook is to enable leaders at GitLab to make thoughtful and strategic organizational design decisions.
 It’s intended to be used by people leaders in partnership with their aligned People Business Partner (PBP).

 Generally, there are 5 phases when making an organizational change:
-1. Planning and alignment on goals
+1. Planning and goal definition and alignment
-2. Specific org design decisions
+2. Org design decisions
 3. Communication of changes
-4. Execution of changes in relevant systems
+4. Execution of changes
 5. Measuring success